OpenCL/OpenCL/OpenCL.md

 # <a name="S-platforms"></a>Platforms and tools

-This chapter includes information about OpenCL platforms and

 ## <a name="S-platforms-sdks"></a>SDKs And OpenCL Implementations

 ### [AMD OpenCL™ Accelerated Parallel Processing - AMD APP SDK](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/)